 - What does my budget look like while I’m paying down my current undergraduate student loans?

-Going straight from college on to grad school is a choice you should consider carefully.
-We hope these considerations and questions to ask yourself help you make an informed decision about your next steps.
+Going straight from college to grad school is a choice you should consider carefully.
+We hope the above points and questions help you make an informed decision about your next steps.